james-b-olivas/rockliffe-assessment/README.md

 # rockliffe-assessment
-My submission for the Rockliffe internship's take-home test.
+My submission for the Rockliffe internship's take-home assessment.

 ## Requirements